Weathered (song): Music and lyrics

-"Weathered" features elements of both post-grunge as well as blues.
-It is written in the key of F major, with guitarist Mark Tremonti playing in open D5 tuning, which he cites as his favourite guitar tuning.
+"Weathered" is a post-grunge and hard rock song, with elements of blues.
+The song is written in the key of F major, with guitarist Mark Tremonti playing in open D5 tuning, which he cites as his favorite guitar tuning.
 According to producer John Kurzweg, the song has a classic-rock vibe that reminds him of Bad Company or Lynyrd Skynyrd.
 The lyrics, written by Stapp, address his feelings of sadness, bleakness and the pressures that came with living the rock star lifestyle while simultaneously having to conceal his rapidly deteriorating and unraveling mental state at the time from those around him.

 Release and reception

 Released on November 6, 2002, nearly an entire year after the album's release, "Weathered" became the band's 11th song to reach the top ten on the Billboard Mainstream Rock chart, peaking at number 7 on February 1, 2003.
 On the Modern Rock chart, the song didn't fare quite as well, where it only managed to peak at number 30.
 On the Active Rock chart, the song peaked at number 13, and finished at number 50 on the 2003 year-end chart.